 Josh's Website

 In this post I will show off a small F# library that allows for the creation of scalable fully-connected neural networks.
 I will use it to explain how forward and back propagation work via code examples.
-I made this before I was a software engineer (so no tests...) and I did it to help me understand neural networks.
-Combining creating this library with guides about backpropagation helped me a lot with understanding neural networks and how they worked.
+If you find any mistakes let me know and I will make the necessary changes.

 Forward Propagation

 A single forward propagation though a layer just involves multiplying the inputs to the layer with the layer weights (their dot product).
 After this, they are summed and the bias added before having the activation layer for that function applied.
+This will then be calculated for every layer using the outputs of the previous layer as the inputs to the next.

 let forwardSingleLayer (bias : float) (weights : float list list) (inputs : float list) (activation : Activation) : float list =